Does the First Response Matter for Future Contributions? A Study of First Contributions: Introduction and Motivation

-GitHub is one of the well-known repository hosting tools that are being used for Open Source Software (OSS) projects.
-In 2021, Github reported over 60 million repositories created in recent years and over 56 million contributors; a massive number of new contributors strive to present their skills to the world's largest OSS community through project contributions. \footnote{\url{https://octoverse.github.com/}} GitHub strives on social coding, which is the collaboration of both new contributors and the current community of contributors \cite{Choi2010}.
+GitHub is a well-known repository hosting platform for Open Source Software (OSS) projects.
+In 2021, GitHub reported over 60 million repositories created in recent years and over 56 million contributors; a massive number of new contributors strive to present their skills to the world's largest OSS community through project contributions.
+GitHub strives on social coding, which is the collaboration of both new contributors and the current community of contributors \citep{Choi2010}.
+OSS projects rely on a continuous stream of new contributors for their livelihood.
+Recent studies provide evidence that new contributors have encountered various barriers ranging from difficulty in finding assistance to receiving negative responses from other contributors.